Make Mine Eleuthera

 By no stretch of imagination could this trip be called a “world class Eleuthera beach resort” kind of vacation.
 It was, just as intended, a shelling trip plain and simple.
 Our accommodations were more then adequate and consisted of three small two-bedroom cottages, with each cottage sleeping four.
 Amenities were air-conditioned bedrooms, a bathroom and a sparsely furnished kitchen that did have a microwave.
 Each cottage came with an older car for four people - just perfect for our needs.
 The one thing that there was always plenty of was clean linen.
 Ethel, the owner of our home away from home, was a lovely woman and was always available for anything we might need.
 Throughout the trip we fondly referred to our happy little accommodations as the “Tarpum Bay Hilton.”
 No waterfront restaurant here, but there was an ice cream "shop?" just around the corner and a bakery just up the hill.

-After clearing customs in Rock Sound, we found our cars waiting for us just outside the Eleuthera airport at Rock Sound.
+After clearing customs in Rock Sound, we found our rental cars waiting for us just outside the Eleuthera airport at Rock Sound.
 Ethel had them brought there to await our arrival.
 We jumped onto the “Eleuthera Freeway,” that super narrow, and I might add somewhat rough, ribbon of asphalt also known as the Queens Highway that runs the entire length of the Island.
 A short drive of about 20 minutes, and there we were on the shore of Tarpum Bay.
 All those dreams of the weeks and months before were now a reality.
 Almost everyone wanted a bit of lunch before plunging into Tarpum Bay - their choice but not mine.
 I donned a mask and snorkel just as fast as I possibly could.
 I just knew that somewhere under the surface, under some unsuspecting rock, some shell somewhere was waiting just for me.

 The water of Tarpum Bay was warm, calm and clear.
 There were conch pens scattered around the area where the fishermen would keep their catch until they could be used.
 This method of keeping the animals alive until needed was probably necessitated by the lack of good refrigeration on the island.
 The members of our group from Ohio (Brian, Celeste, Jim and Janene) were fascinated by the beautiful Queen Conchs (Strombus gigas) in the pens.
 Scattered around the pens were many others that had already been cleaned.
 Some of the shells were really quite nice.
 However, they all had the usual hole in the apex - the result of cracking the shell to remove the animal for food.
 Although useless as specimen shells, these were nice enough to make very attractive display shells to take home to friends and family.